 And that was before the pandemic.

-As professionals find new ways to earn money during the year’s closing and restrictions, such as through affiliate marketing and retail trading, professionals may be more likely to approach traditional jobs than approach them out the door.
+As professionals find new ways to earn money during the year’s closing and restrictions, such as through affiliate marketing and retail trading like maverick trading, professionals may be more likely to approach traditional jobs than approach them out the door.

 Therefore, money is not likely to be the only driving force behind adopting a position.
 Instead, companies need to be creative with unique employee benefits and offer flexible work schedules to competing freelancers to help ensure the loyalty of their employees.